 In real life, I had to get up super early that day to work from home a bit (joys of working in IT).
 After work was done, I tried to fall back asleep before commuting to the office, but I didn’t succeed.
 Naturally, I started getting sleepy right as my alarm rang, and that’s when reality blended with dreamscape.

-I woke up to get ready for work.
-There was noise outside.
-Curiously, I looked out the window at my small dead-end street.
-Someone had just released a small horse from a horse trailer, and it clopped down the street, mane dancing in the wind.
-There was activity on the street, mainly, a huge crane transporting a dolphin and two sharks.
+There was a lot of activity on my street.
+Most noticeble of such was a huge crane transporting a dolphin and two sharks.
 They were strapped and dangling in the air way higher than my house was tall and there were sharks swimming on my street, which was now flooded, only deep enough for sharks to move freely in.
-Of course, these people were here to usher the sharks away from my flooded street.
+Of course, those people were on my street to usher the sharks away from my flooded street.
 It all made sense now.
 I was thankful for their service, but I was bummed because if my street was flooded with sharks, then I couldn’t get to work.
 What a shame.

 And then I woke up and had a moment of doubt.
 Did that really happen or did I dream of sharks swimming in my street?
 I got up to check.

 There were no sharks visible, but my street flowed like a white-water river.
 Stranded emergency workers fought against the current.
 An explosion took out a chunk of my street and killed at least one of them while another barely escaped the violent water.
-My house is on top of a hill, with a highway down below.
+My house is on top of a hill with a highway down below.
 This highway was now flooded and violent like an ocean.
 We must have had a tsunami or some extinction-level event.

 I looked down at that apocalyptic scene from my quiet and dry room and thought, “Yeah, I can’t get to work.
 Let me text my boss.”

 Yet again, I kept hitting the wrong buttons and accidentally texted Karen (legit name of my ex-coworker whom I hadn’t thought of in years) who replied with, “Approved.”
 And then added, “Wait, who’s Josh?”
 I must have texted from Josh’s account.
 Gosh, darn it.
-I don’t even know any Josh but that wasn’t the problem.
+I don’t even know any Josh, but that wasn’t the problem.
 The problem was that I couldn’t get the message out to my boss.

 I woke up for the third time, and surely enough, I had overslept, and it took me a few seconds to confirm that this was for real.
 But even then, I didn’t feel fully awake yet, or maybe I didn’t trust it, so I texted my boss that I was going to be late.